FurryCoders/FALocalRepo/README.md

 cookie `a` and cookie `b`.
 The cookies' values usually take the form of hexadecimal strings like `356f5962-5a60-0922-1c11-65003b703038`.

-The easiest way to obtain these cookies is by using a browser extension to extract them and then search for `a` and `b`.<br>
+The easiest way to obtain these cookies is by using the [`login`](#login) command, which will let you log in with your browser of choice and then automatically extract the necessary cookies.

-Alternatively, the storage inspection tool of a desktop browser can also be used.
-For example on Mozilla's Firefox this can be opened with &#8679;F9, on Safari with &#8997;&#8984;I, etc.
+Alternatively, a browser extension or the browser's developer tools can be used to extract the cookies.

-To set the cookies use the `config cookies` command.
+To set the cookies manually use the `config cookies` command.
 See [Config](#config) for more details.

 ## Usage